opinner/Good-Scientific-Practice-in-Practice/README.md

 > [!IMPORTANT]
 > This is a copy of an ongoing work in my current research project.
-> The vast majority of this work was written by me, but single links were recommended by other project members.
+> The vast majority of this text was written by me, but some linked resources were recommended by other project members.
 > It is copied here to make it available to people outside the project and also to connect it publicly with my name.
 > The transfer to Github broke some the TOC.
 This will be corrected in the future.